kevinsogo/compgen/docs_src/TUTORIAL.md

 gen_random 100000 100000 > $
 ```

 The `!` at the beginning of the line means "run this command as is".
 So the first line here takes the contents of `sample.in`, and the testscript puts it in the first input file.
+This is what the command `cat` does.
+If you don't know what `cat` does, for now, it's enough to remember that if you want to make input manually, use the format `! cat manual_input.in > $`.

-Sample inputs should come before any of the other inputs in the problem.
+Note that sample inputs should come before any of the other inputs in the problem.

-As a note, if you don't have `cat` on your computer (which is possible if you're using Windows), then you can replace it with `type`, as in `! type sample.in > $`.
-But it's maybe a better idea to [install Gow](https://github.com/bmatzelle/gow/wiki) instead, so you get `cat` and `diff` and a bunch of other stuff.

 And with that, we're done making the generators!

 ## Writing the model solution and making all